Krocketeer/HCDE438-Cheatsheets/terminal.md

 `firebase deploy` to deploy your app!

-`create-react-app` always puts built app in the `build` folder, so when setting up Firebase, remember to type "build" in the question about "where is your public directory located?
+`create-react-app` always puts built app in the `build` folder, so when setting up Firebase, remember to type "build" in the question about "where is your public directory located?"